Brought to you by:

 Here in the Northwest we have an amazing cross section of ski areas.
 From the small community focused areas like Mt.
 Ashland, to the destination resort that is Mt.
 Bachelor in Central Oregon, there is something for everyone, and every ability level.
 There are really challenging runs and terrain out there, and then there is gentle easy to handle slopes perfect for the novice or the beginner level skiers or riders.
 Ski season here in the Northwest is a long one typically beginning in late November and running through Memorial Day.

 Rogueweather will keep the focus local with reports daily for all four of the ski areas in our immediate region.
 They are Mt.
 Ashland, Mt.
 Shasta Board and Ski Park, Willamette Pass east of Eugene, (the closest ski area for Douglas County skiers and riders), and of course, Mt.
 Bachelor.
 In addition, you will find daily reports from areas in the Tahoe Basin and Mammoth Mountain in the Sierras, and also from Whistler Blackcomb in British Columbia.
 You also get daily reports from Jackson Hole in Wyoming.
-Jackson Hole has been rated the #1 ski resort in North America for four years running now.
+Jackson Hole has been rated the #1 ski resort in North America in many surveys of skies and riders..

 MT.
 BACHELOR INFORMATION:

 Mt.
 Bachelor is the major destination resort for the Pacific Northwest.
-It draws skiers and riders from Northern California, to Washington state and beyond.
+It draws skiers and riders from Northern California to Washington and beyond.
 Mt.
 Bachelor is well known for it's forgiving slopes and plentiful snowfalls.
 Unlike many resorts in Oregon, Mt.
 Bachelor seems to regularly get the type of cold dry powder more typically seen in the Rocky Mountains.
 Mt.
-Bachelor has the most lifts of any resort in the Northwest and the majority of them are the high speed lifts that keep lift lines small.
+Bachelor has the most high speed lifts of any resort in the Northwest and that keeps lift lines small.
 The mountain itself is very spacious and has two main base areas, West Village and the Sunrise Lodge serving the east side of the mountain.
 Mt.Bachelor also has established a reputation for some of the very best grooming of their runs in the entire ski business.
 When I worked there in the mid 80s to the early 90s, Mt.
 Bachelor was frequently voted as THE best grooming at any major ski resort in the country.
 That legacy lives on.
-It is also highly praised for it's high speed lifts.
-The big news over the summer was the construction of the new Cloudchaser Express lift on the east side of the mountain.
-It began operating in December.
+It is also highly praised in skier surveys for it's high speed lifts.

 TIMBERLINE RESORT INFORMATION: